-Summer has come to an end and winter is just around the corner.
+As we welcome fall and with winter just around the corner, it is time to start thinking about getting your elevators and machine rooms in tip-top shape.
 Extreme heat and extreme cold temperatures outside have an effect on the way your elevator runs, so it is important to stay on top of maintenance to ensure your elevator runs smoothly with minimal error.

 Seasonal Risks to Elevators